awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ## Viewing Amazon Aurora MySQL Cross\-Region Replicas<a name="AuroraMySQL.Replication.CrossRegion.Viewing"></a>

 You can view the cross\-Region replication relationships for your Amazon Aurora MySQL DB clusters by calling the `[describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html)` AWS CLI command or the `[DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html)` RDS API operation\.
-In the response, refer to the `ReadReplicaIdentifiers` field for the DB cluster identifiers of any cross\-Region read replica DB clusters, and refer to the `ReplicationSourceIdentifier` element for the ARN of the source DB cluster that is the replication master\.
+In the response, refer to the `ReadReplicaIdentifiers` field for the DB cluster identifiers of any cross\-Region read replica DB clusters, and refer to the `ReplicationSourceIdentifier` element for the ARN of the source DB cluster that is the replication source\.

 ## Promoting a Read Replica to Be a DB Cluster<a name="AuroraMySQL.Replication.CrossRegion.Promote"></a>